image

 Is There Any Particular "Rittner" Style of Floral Design?

-If you look at the world of floral art, there are so many different styles and approaches coexisting.
+If you look at the world of floral art, there are so many different styles and approaches coexisting at the present time.
 To be able to thrive as a designer you should be able to adapt to whatever style or approach your boss, or just as importantly, your customer, demands.

 With the mixture of both contemporary as well as classical design techniques being marketed today, that requires quite an array of approaches.